• Ways to Cultivate MIndfulness

 I felt like a failure.
 I felt like I was now opening up a Pandora’s Box of terrible things to happen to me.

-You see, my problem was that I was trying too hard to be perfect.
-I had dove straight into the water without a life vest, so I had nothing to keep me afloat when things went wrong.
-Eventually, I discovered that the life vest I needed was self-compassion.
-Self-compassion is allowing for and accepting your imperfections.
-Self-compassion is speaking to yourself with loving kindness, even when you don’t feel particularly good.
-Self-compassion is accepting and receiving love from yourself and others right now, just as you are, and knowing you don’t need to do or achieve anything to deserve that love.
+Self-compassion means allowing for and accepting your imperfections.
+Self-compassion means speaking to yourself with loving kindness, even when you don’t feel particularly good.
+Self-compassion means accepting and receiving love from yourself and others right now, just as you are, and knowing you don’t need to do or achieve anything to deserve that love.

 Are You Ready to Start Manifesting?